 If the sciatica tests indicate that you do have the condition, then your physician can move forward with a treatment plan that could include anything from stretching and physical therapy to steroidal spine injections or surgery.
 Some of these treatments aim to manage symptoms while your physician waits to see if the cause for your sciatica resolves on its own.
 Others treatments, like surgery, are used when the sciatica pain is too great to live with and it’s unlikely to improve with time or other treatments.

 If you’ve reached the treatment stage, and your physician has mentioned surgery, you may want to consider the minimally invasive outpatient surgery we offer at Laser Spine Institute.
 It’s more effective than many traditional back surgeries.
-Contact us today and we’ll review your MRI or CT scan free of charge.
+Contact us today and we’ll review your MRI or CT scan to determine your eligibility for one of our procedures.